ghiscoding/slickgrid-universal/README.md

 | [@slickgrid-universal/vanilla-force-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/packages/vanilla-force-bundle) | [![npm](https://img.shields.io/npm/v/@slickgrid-universal/vanilla-force-bundle.svg?color=forest)](https://www.npmjs.com/package/@slickgrid-universal/vanilla-force-bundle) | Vanilla TypeScript/ES6 for Salesforce implementation | [changelog](https://github.com/ghiscoding/slickgrid-universal/blob/master/packages/vanilla-force-bundle/CHANGELOG.md)

 ## Installation
+**NOTE:** the installation instructions below are **only** required if you want to contribute to this project, if on the other hand you just want to use Slickgrid-Universal then take a look at [webpack-demo-vanilla-bundle](https://github.com/ghiscoding/slickgrid-universal/tree/master/examples/webpack-demo-vanilla-bundle)

-To get going and do development with this monorepo, you will need to clone the repo and then follow the steps below
+To get going and do development with this monorepo, you will need to clone the repo and then follow the steps below.

 1. Install npm packages with [Yarn classic 1.x](https://classic.yarnpkg.com/lang/en/) since this lib uses Yarn version 1.x Workspaces and so you need to use Yarn to install all packages
 ```bash